jvlad/SoftwareBlog.md/iOS/Mixing-Objc-with-swift-2018-2-Feb-21-Wed.md

 [2]: E. g. the doc says:
   > To be accessible and usable in Objective-C, a Swift class must be a descendant of an Objective-C class or it must be marked @objc.

   That's not true.
 According to what compiler complains about, I can not use `@objc` mark for classes that are not derivatives of Objective-C classes (which often means derivatives of `NSObject`).
-Therefor, it's not logically correct to use **or** in that statement from the documentation.
+Therefor, it's not logically correct to use "**or**" in that statement from the documentation.